LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 .. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

-On the previous tutorial page, :ref:`a section <5.
-Custom Blocks>` was dedicated to the instantiation of custom :ref:`Blocks`.
+On the previous tutorial page,
+:ref:`a section <tutorials/custom_objects:5. custom blocks>` was dedicated to the instantiation of custom :ref:`Blocks <crappy_docs/blocks:blocks>`.
 Always moving one step further into customization, we're going to see in this section how you can create your own subclass of a particular subclass of Block, namely the :class:`~crappy.blocks.Camera` Block !

 Basically, the Camera Block provides three functionalities.
-First, it acquires images by driving a :ref:`Camera` object.
+First, it acquires images by driving a :ref:`Camera <crappy_docs/cameras:camera>` object.
 Then, it can optionally display the acquired images in a dedicated window.
 And third, it can optionally record the acquired images.
 The great advantage of this Block is that it can perform these three operations in parallel, and therefore optimize the framerate for each functionality.
 The counterpart is that these three operations must be embedded into a single Block, rather than performed separately by three different Blocks.
-More details about the implementation of the Camera Block can be found in the :ref:`Developers <All-in-one Camera Blocks>` section of the documentation.
+More details about the implementation of the Camera Block can be found in the
+:ref:`Developers <developers:all-in-one camera blocks>` section of the documentation.

 This architecture remains supported and is not planned for deprecation.
+For a new processing stage, a custom
+:ref:`VisionBlock <tutorials/complex_custom_objects:5. custom visionblocks>` is
-For a new processing stage, a custom :ref:`VisionBlock <5.
-Custom VisionBlocks>` is usually simpler and more flexible because it does not also have to own the Camera, displayer, and recorder.
+usually simpler and more flexible because it does not also have to own the Camera, displayer, and recorder.
 The all-in-one approach described below can still be convenient when those components should deliberately be exposed as a